-As a Council we are enabled to use the General Power of Competence which is a tool that gives the Council the legal capacity to act for our community.
+As a Council we are enabled to use the General Power of Competence which is a tool that gives the Council the legal capacity to act on behalf of our community.
 It encourages Councils to use this power to work with others in providing cost-effective services and facilities in innovative ways to meet the needs of local people.
-Over the term of this plan, Cranleigh Parish Council will be looking to see how it can use this powerful tool to make a difference our Cranleigh community.
+Over the term of this plan, councillors will be looking to see how we can use this powerful tool to continue to make a difference to our Cranleigh community.

-Our Business Plan is ambitious and needs to serve our growing community with flexibility to adapt as the needs and wishes of our community change.
+Our Business Plan remains ambitious and needs to serve our growing community with flexibility to adapt as the needs of our community change.

-We look forward to working with you.
+We look forward to working with you and for you over the lifetime of this plan.